-Small businesses account for 95 per cent of all businesses in the State.
-Estimates show small businesses employ around a third of the State’s labour force.
+Small businesses account for 95 per cent of all businesses in the State and employ around a third of its labour force.

 Buy a business

 Buying an established business can be a big commitment of time, money and energy.
-Read the important points you need to consider before buying a business on the Small Business Development Corporation website.
+For information on what to consider before buying a business, visit the Small Business Development Corporation website.

 Buy a franchise